 An The Out List trailer can be seen below:

+Why is the Out List needed?
 Why is it important to hear from public figures who disclose their identity or orientation?
 One main reason is that it helps those who are still struggling with who they are.
 Other reasons are represented in the following quotes from some who’ve recently emerged from the closet (and aren’t in the documentary):

 Anderson Cooper, journalist: “It’s become clear to me that by remaining silent on certain aspects of my personal life for so long, I have given some the mistaken impression that I am trying to hide something – something that makes me uncomfortable, ashamed or even afraid.
 This is distressing because it is simply not true.
 I’ve also been reminded recently that while as a society we are moving toward greater inclusion and equality for all people, the tide of history only advances when people make themselves fully visible.
 There continue to be far too many incidences of bullying of young people, as well as discrimination and violence against people of all ages, based on their sexual orientation, and I believe there is value in making clear where I stand.”

 Jason Collins, pro basketball player: “I want to do the right thing and not hide anymore.
 I want to march for tolerance, acceptance and understanding.
 I want to take a stand and say, ‘Me, too.'”

 Lana Wachowski (MTF), producer and director: “…(W)hen I was young, I wanted very badly to be a writer, I wanted to be a filmmaker, but I couldn’t find anyone like me in the world and it felt like my dreams were foreclosed simply because my gender was less typical than others…If I can be that person for someone else then the sacrifice of my private civic life may have value.”